Development process

 Workflows

 Akka Workflows are high-level descriptions to easily align business requirements with their implementation in code.
-Orchestration across multiple services with support for failure scenarios and compensating actions is simple with Workflows.
+Orchestration across multiple services including failure scenarios and compensating actions is simple with Workflows.

 Views